116 ozjar thick and chunky salsa (mild, medium or hot)

-Cook the pasta shells in a large pot of salted boiling water per the package instructions, slightly undercooking.
+Cook the pasta shells in a large pot of salted boiling water per the package directions, slightly undercooking.
 Drain well, then spread in a single layer on a piece of parchment paper.
 (The shells can stick together as they cool.)

 Preheat the oven to 350°F. Spray a 13x9-inch baking dish or pan with nonstick cooking spray.